BlackRock Investment Quality Municipal Trust Inc. (NYSE:BKN) Declares Monthly Dividend of $0.07

-BlackRock Investment Quality Municipal Trust Inc. (NYSE:BKN) declared a monthly dividend on Tuesday, April 6th, Wall Street Journal reports.
-Stockholders of record on Thursday, April 15th will be paid a dividend of 0.068 per share on Monday, May 3rd.
-This represents a $0.82 annualized dividend and a dividend yield of 4.66%.
-The ex-dividend date of this dividend is Wednesday, April 14th.
+BlackRock Investment Quality Municipal Trust Inc. (NYSE:BKN) announced a monthly dividend on Tuesday, April 6th, Wall Street Journal reports.
+Shareholders of record on Thursday, April 15th will be given a dividend of 0.068 per share on Monday, May 3rd.
+This represents a $0.82 dividend on an annualized basis and a yield of 4.53%.
+The ex-dividend date is Wednesday, April 14th.

 Receive News & Ratings for BlackRock Investment Quality Municipal Trust Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for BlackRock Investment Quality Municipal Trust and related companies with MarketBeat.com's FREE daily email newsletter.